Superb Parrots aka Barraband Parakeets or Parrots aka Scarlet-breasted Parrots

 The female has an overall duller plumage and lacks the male's red and yellow markings.
 She has a pale blue-green face, greyish-green throat, a variable tinged russet-pink fore-throat, and orange-yellow thighs.
 Her under-tail feathers are pink tipped.

-Immature birds look like females, but have have brown irises.
+Immature birds look like females, but have brown irises.
 The young male obtains his adult plumage when he is about one year old.

 Captive Superb Parrots should be provided with a balanced diet of grains, seeds, nuts, fresh fruits and vegetables.